Catenscia/MxOps/docs/source/index.rst

 Welcome to MxOps |version| !
 =========================================

 You are in the MxOps documentation.
-Use the left-side pannel or the menu below to navigate where you want to go.
+Use the left-side panel or the menu below to navigate where you want to go.
-If you are new here, we recommand going first to the :doc:`user_documentation/overview` section and then to the :doc:`user_documentation/getting_started`.
+If you are new here, we recommend going first to the :doc:`user_documentation/overview` section and then to the :doc:`user_documentation/getting_started`.
 Otherwise, if you prefer to learn by example, the :doc:`user_documentation/tutorial` section is here for you!